-- A. Safety and Emergency Response Plan.
-The operator shall prepare, submit, and have an approved plan for all safety and emergency response activities, facilities, and equipment for the site to include, but not be limited to, the following: - 1.
-Procedures for activation of the Plan, such as responder activation charts, employee responsibilities, emergency coordinator checklists, etc.; - 2.
-Emergency Information and Phone Numbers; - 3.
-Emergency Notification procedures; - Emergency checklists for hazardous materials releases, fire fighting response, personal injuries and chemical burns, hydrogen sulfide releases, storm drain or sewer incidents, bomb threats and earthquakes. - 5.
-Site evacuation procedures; - 6.
-Emergency response equipment; - 7.
-Employee training; and - 8.
-Hazardous materials inventories. - B. Émergency Response Drills.
+A. Copies of all Émergency Response Plans, Emergency Action Plans, Oil Spill Plans and any emergency response drill training as required by DOGGR, CalEPA, OSHA, LACFD, or any other agency shall be submitted to the City.
+Safety and Emergency Response Plan.
+The operator shall prepare, submit, and have an approved plan for all safety and emergency response activities, facilities, and equipment for the site to include, but not be limited to, the following:

+- B. Procedures for activation of the Plan, such as responder activation charts, employee responsibilities, emergency coordinator checklists, etc.;

+- C. Emergency Information and Phone Numbers;

+- D. Emergency Notification procedures;

+- E. Emergency checklists for hazardous materials releases, fire fighting response, personal injuries and chemical burns, hydrogen sulfide releases, storm drain or sewer incidents, bomb threats and earthquakes.

+- F. Site evacuation procedures;

+- G. Emergency response equipment;

+- H. Employee training; and

+- H.D.
+Hazardous materials inventories.

+- emergency Response Drills.
 The operator shall demonstrate the effectiveness of the emergency response plan by responding to one planned emergency response drill per year, which shall be conducted in conjunction with the Los Angeles County Fire Department.